Parameters

 Data requests with

-aggregation function is applied against the entire dataset.
+provided, the aggregation function is applied against the entire dataset.

 These functions are available: